How’s your data backup coming along?

-A NAS connects to your internal network, and allows you to share folders across the network.
+A NAS connects to your internal network and allows you to share folders across the network.

 The benefit here is that it’s not dependent upon one computer.
 It acts almost like a server, just not as secure and it doesn’t have Active Directory.
-Some also comes with a cloud backup feature.
+Some also come with a cloud backup feature.

 To find a NAS, best suited for you, again do a Google search, or check Amazon.

 Now for my final recommended backup media, the external hard drive.
 This is a step down from a NAS…..however, it’s a start.